klownfish/modParser.js/README.md

 `patterns: []`  --  contains all patterns.

-`patternOrder: [num]`  --  the order to play the patterns in.
+`patternOrder: [Num]`  --  the order to play the patterns in.

 ### sample
-`length: num`  --  how many bytes the sample contains.
+`name: String`  --  name of the sample.

 `data: []`  --  data for the sample.

+`sampleLength: Num`  --  length of the sample in bytes.

+`finetune: Num`  --  finetune pitch.

+`volume: Num`  --  volume between 0-64.

+`repeatStart: Num`  --  Where to start repeating in bytes.

+`repeatLength: Num`  --  How many times to repeat.

 ### pattern
 A pattern is a two dimensional array.
 Rows indicate position